-Whoever has lived with an insanely tiny bathroom knows the frustrations that can arise in a small space: bumping into the vanity at every turn, no space whatsoever for beauty products, and certainly not an inch of space for towels or bath linens.
+Whoever has lived in an insanely tiny bathroom knows the frustrations that can arise in a small space: bumping into the vanity at every turn, no space whatsoever for beauty products, and certainly not an inch of space for towels or bath linens.
 Sounds familiar?
 The luxury of a large bathroom is certainly one of the great pleasures in life, but a large bathroom can be worthless if it fails at one simple thing: adequate storage.

 Organization and storage are possibly the most important things to consider in a bathroom (save for plumbing, perhaps), and they're some of the most overlooked details in bathrooms everywhere, especially rental ones.
 But we're determined that with little effort, you can turn any space (even the smallest bathroom) into a functional one.
 Don't go another week with your collection of bath products spilling over into your bedroom or falling out of your medicine cabinet at every turn.

 Whether you're renting or gut-renovating, here are six small-bathroom storage ideas that will transform your space.

 For a minimal look, pay careful attention to concealed storage like a sizeable floating vanity with large drawers or an extra high medicine cabinet behind the vanity mirror.
 Every little inch counts, so prioritize these built-in storage solutions above a pretty pedestal sink that holds nothing.
 And for a little extra counter space, consider using wall-mounted faucets, as architect Elizabeth Roberts did in this beautiful Brooklyn townhouse.